Free Shipping at $40✈️ | Free Gift at $60

 Neolithic Revolution

-Also called the “birth of agriculture”, this happened when hunter-gatherers switched from roaming from one place to another to establishing farming villages, where they grew their own, preferred crops and breed animals for food.
+Also called the “birth of agriculture”, this happened when hunter-gatherers switched from roaming from one place to another to establishing farming villages, where they grew their own, preferred crops and bred animals for food.
 This limited their access to a variety of food options.

 Industrial Revolution